BitAdemy/artisan-coder/README.md

 # artisan-coder

-Project used in meetpus and conferences to illustrate Celan Code concepts and Software Craftmanship practices.
+Project used in meetups and conferences to illustrate Celan Code concepts and Software Craftsmanship practices.